Professor Bayard Roberts

 My research addresses the health determinants, policies and systems of countries experiencing major social change such as those affected by armed conflcit and forced migration.
 This research has focused particularly on chronic conditions of mental health and non-communicable diseases, and harmful health behaviours such as tobacco and harmful alcohol use.

-I lecture on themes related to conflict and health, and currently superivise four PhD students.
-I am Chair of the Exam Board for the MSc in Global Mental Health.
+I lecture on themes related to conflict and health, and currently superivise three PhD students.

 I am the Principal Investigator of the £8 million RECAP project funded by GCRF/ESRC which seeks to strengthen accountability and decision-making in humanitarian crises.

-I am co-investigator/work package lead on a European Commission funded study exploring the scaling-up of mental health interventions for Syrian refugees in countries neighboring Syria and in Europe.
+I am co-investigator/work package lead on the STRENGTHS study, a European Commission funded study exploring the scaling-up of mental health interventions for Syrian refugees in countries neighboring Syria and in Europe.
 This is led by Vrije Universiteit Amsterdam.

 Recently completed projects include: the burden of mental disorders and access to care for internally displaced persons in Ukraine; determinants of mental health of internally displaced persons in Georgia; a systematic review evaluating public health research priorities in humanitarian crises; and a study on economic crises and health resilience.